Research

 Atomic nucleus is the core of atom and contains more than 99% of the total mass.
 It is a quantum many body system at macroscopic level.
 Over 100 years, people have drawn an enriched picture of the nuclei and developed very sophisticated experimental methods that are not only used to explore nuclear physics, but also widely applied in various fields like human health and safety.
 Yet more and more discoveries are reported and keep nuclear physics as an extremely important frontier in nature science until now.
 The research of nuclear physics focuses on the fundamental structure and properties of nucleons, nuclei and nuclear matter, as well as the development and application of new detection techniques.

 Nuclear researches in the Department of Physics, Tsinghua University dated back to 1930s when it became one of the key institutions of nuclear science in China.
 Upon the dawn of the new century, nuclear physics in the department has seen great achievements in both education and scientific research.
-The current team of 8 faculty members, 4 full professors and 4 associate professors, have received high reputation internationally with their contributions in the fields of nuclear structure, hadron physics, nuclear reactions and equation of state at intermediate energies, relativistic heavy ion collisions and QGP.
+The current team of 7 faculty members, 4 full professors and 3 associate professors, have received high reputation internationally with their contributions in the fields of hadron physics, nuclear reactions and equation of state at intermediate energies and relativistic heavy ion collisions and QGP studies.